-Sweden pays particular attention to gender equality and environmental protection in its nutrition interventions
+Gender equality and environmental protection are central in Sweden’s nutrition interventions

-Within Swedish ODA, nutrition is considered as a determinant of health; on its own, nutrition is not among the priorities of Swedish development assistance.
-Sweden does not have its own sectoral strategy and is rarely integrated as a priority within country strategies (see boxes for list of countries).
+Within Swedish international development policy, nutrition is considered a determinant of health; on its own, it is not among Sweden's priorities.
+Sweden does not have its own sectoral strategy on nutrition and this area is rarely listed as a priority within country strategies (see boxes for list of countries).

-However, Sweden’s development agency Sida addresses nutrition issues indirectly through its work in agriculture and food security, its environmental policy, and its focus on gender equality and women’s empowerment.
-It emphasizes the importance of working with women on nutrition issues as a way to empower them, through recognizing their right to adequate nutrition, and enhancing their access to land, equal participation in labor markets, access to financial services, and to technology.
+However, Sweden's development agency, Sida, addresses nutrition issues indirectly through its work in agriculture and food security, its environmental policy, and its focus on gender equality and women's empowerment.
+It emphasizes the importance of working with women on nutrition issues as a path to empowerment.
+Nutrition is seen as one of the requirements for women's financial independence, access to land, equal participation in labor markets, and access to technology.

 The department for International Development and Cooperation leads on strategy around nutrition